dotnet/AspNetCore.Docs/aspnetcore/security/authentication/microsoft-logins.md

 <a name=security-authentication-microsoft-logins></a>

-This tutorial shows you how to enable your users to sign in with their Microsoft account using a sample ASP.NET Core project created in the [previous section](sociallogins.md).
+This tutorial shows you how to enable your users to sign in with their Microsoft account using a sample ASP.NET Core project created on the [previous page](sociallogins.md).

 ## Creating the app in Microsoft Developer Portal